vitejs/vite/docs/guide/features.md

 })
 ```

-The init function can also take an imports object which is passed along to [`WebAssembly.instantiate`](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiate) as its second argument:
+The init function can also take an importObject which is passed along to [`WebAssembly.instantiate`](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiate) as its second argument:

 ```js
 init({